-The rate of chickenpox presentations to sentinel GPs decreased and the rate of shingles presentations increased slightly in the past week (Figure 17).
+The rate of chickenpox and shingles presentations to sentinel GPs increased above the baselines in the past week (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks